garsetayusuf/nestjs-swagger-sync/README.md

 This package is compatible with:

-- NestJS versions 6.x and above
+- NestJS versions 7.x and above
 - Node.js version 12 and above
 - TypeScript 4.x and above

 Tested with:

-- NestJS 6.x
 - NestJS 7.x
 - NestJS 8.x
 - NestJS 9.x